ijas9118/ijas9118/README.md

 <div align="center">

-🎓 A final year B.Tech student at [SCMS School of Engineering and Technology](https://www.youtube.com/watch?v=x-sTarGOwq0)
+🎓 B.Tech graduate from [SCMS School of Engineering and Technology](https://www.youtube.com/watch?v=x-sTarGOwq0)

  💻 Passionate about the MERN stack and dedicatedly working towards mastery